RicGobs/RicGobs/README.md

 # About Me

-🎓 Master's student in Engineering in Computer Science at Sapienza Università di Roma.
+💼  Computer Engineer, currently focused on Networking and AI.

-🚀 Passionate about the evolving world of computer systems and technology.
+🚀 Passionate about the evolving world of technology.

-💼 Currently focused on Telecommunications, Networking and AI/ML.

 ## Get in Touch